 Monroe has a monotube absorber system composed of two separate compartments divided by a floating piston.
 One is the working chamber, which holds the oil.
 A twin compression rebound valve controls the rod’s movement here.

-And another section is named an expansion chamber.
+Another section is named an expansion chamber.
 It is filled with high-pressure nitrogen gas between 240 and 360 PSI.
 Its function is to keep the working chamber functioning and filled with oil.

 Shock Body And Thickness Of Both Brands

 Rancho has a more significant shock body, and the average thickness is around 2.8 inches.
-This model has a large shock body to keep more fluid capacity, and the vehicle remains cool even at very high speed.
+This model has a large shock body to keep more fluid capacity, and the vehicle remains cool even at high speed.

 Gas Pressure In Monroe & Rancho Shocks